Are You Scared?

 Are You Scared? is a 2006 American horror film directed by Andy Hurst, and released by Revolver Entertainment.
 It stars Carlee Avers, Brad Ashten, and Soren Bowie.

 An unrelated sequel, called Are You Scared 2, was released in 2009.

 Plot

 Six young people wake up in an abandoned building, with no idea of what is going on or how they got there.
 A mysterious figure speaks to them over a PA system and tells them that they are on a game show called Are You Scared?
 They will have to face their deepest fears in order to win the contest.
 However, their challenges are real – and deadly.
 The show involves several "contests", each of which result in the grisly deaths of the contestants, including death by acid, explosion, shotgun, hungry rats, strangulation, power drill, and decapitation.
+In between these segments, a police officer and an FBI agent search for the villain.

+At the climax of the film, we discover that the villain is the abusive father of the Final Girl, Kelly.
+He was burned in a fire by Kelly and her mother, and has been playing this 'game' over and over in order to seek revenge.
+Kelly seemingly defeats her father by setting him on fire (again), and she and her mother escape.

+In the final scene, Kelly is watching a television newscast, when her father, mysteriously still alive, breaks into her apartment and comes up behind her.